mxro/maxrohde-web/content/posts/2012/2012-08-23-new-online-markdown-editor/index.md

 ---
-title: "New Online Markdown Editor"
+title: 'New Online Markdown Editor'
-date: "2012-08-23"
+date: '2012-08-23'
 categories:
-  - "javascript"
+  - 'javascript'
 tags:
-  - "markdown"
+  - 'markdown'
 ---

 [nodejump](http://nodejump.com) is a small web application to create and publish web pages using the Markdown markup language.